 Homes for the homeless

-We have over 16 000 apartments and operate in over 50 cities and municipalities in Finland.
+We have over 17 300 apartments and operate in over 50 cities and municipalities in Finland.
 We are the fourth largest landlord in Finland.

 Our mission is to enhance social justice.
 We do this by developing social housing to the largest Finnish cities lacking affordable housing.
-The Y-Foundation also acquires rental dwellings by purchasing individual apartments from housing companies on the free market.
+Our building projects are based on local needs.

 Home for all